 A house flipping business plan is nothing short of the most important aspect of a real estate investor’s career.
 To that end, I remain convinced few things–if any–come with a better return on investment (ROI) than a well-crafted business plan for house flipping.
-I could very easily argue a great business plan is invaluable, which begs the question: What is a house flipping business plan?
+I could easily argue a great business plan is invaluable, which begs the question: What is a house flipping business plan?
 Better yet, why does anyone looking to flip properties need to implement one?

 Today’s most prolific house flipping business plans act as a blueprint for success; better yet, they award savvy investors the chance to make success habitual.

 No two businesses are exactly alike, and it’s unfair to expect even similar companies to share the exact same business plan.
-Perhaps even more importantly, there isn’t a single, universal house flipping business plan that will work for every investor in a given market.
+Perhaps even more importantly, there isn’t a single, universal business plan for flipping houses that will work for every investor in a given market.
 What works for one investor may or may not work for another, and vice versa.
 Case in point: there are several ways to draft a promising business plan.
 That said, no house flipping business plan template is complete without the following sections:

 Aptly named, the executive summary section of a house flipping business plan should sum up an investor’s intentions in a clear, concise mission statement.
 Perhaps even more specifically, the executive summary will serve as the foundation for an entire business; it’s the first impression, and it’s what customers will use to determine whether or not they want to work with a respective company.
 Every executive summary should, therefore, clearly define the company’s purpose and long-term goals.

-No house flipping business plan is complete without clearly identifying the team’s dynamic.
-Identify the most important positions that will be held, and who will hold them.
-There is no need to acknowledge every single person in the rank and file, but it’s important to include the most important positions.
-In addition to the title and name of each person included in the team dynamic section, be sure to include a description of the title and why it’s needed.
-This section is intended to identify each person’s role moving forward, and prevent any disputes over whose responsibility a specific task will be.
-More importantly, the team dynamic section will see to it that everyone has a clear idea of what they need to do.
+No rehab strategy is complete without clearly identifying the team’s dynamic.
+Identify the most important positions that will be held and who will hold them.
+There is no need to acknowledge every person in the rank and file, but it’s important to include the most important positions.
+In addition to each person’s title and name included in the team dynamic section, be sure to include a description of the title and why it’s needed.
+This section aims to identify each person’s role moving forward and prevent any disputes over whose responsibility a specific task will be.
+More importantly, the team dynamic section will see that everyone has a clear idea of what they need to do.

-It is in the best interest of today’s investors to identify not only the problems that plague their industry, but also the opportunities that are inevitably created as a result.
+It is in the best interest of today’s investors to identify the problems that plague their industry and the opportunities that are inevitably created as a result.
 It’s a sad reality, but a truth, nonetheless: distressed homeowners are in a difficult situation.
 However, their problems create an opportunity for investors to lend a helping hand.
-The said, investors need to identify their own opportunities and how they can take advantage of them.
-This part of the house flipping business plan should seek to identify what the target audience needs, and offer a solution.
+That said, investors need to identify their own opportunities and how they can take advantage of them.
+This part of the rehab strategy should identify the target audience’s needs and offer a solution.

 The market analysis section of a flipping houses business plan should identify the main indicators of the area investors intend to work in.
 As its name suggests, a market analysis should offer an in-depth look at what’s taking place in the same neighborhoods investors intend to work in.
-Pay special considerations to the past, present and future.
-Among other things, be sure to reference changes in the market share, nearby competitors, historical shifts in the market, costs, pricing and anything else deemed important to an investor’s success.
+Pay special considerations to the past, present, and future.
+Among other things, be sure to reference changes in the market share, nearby competitors, historical shifts in the market, costs, pricing, and anything else deemed important to an investor’s success.
 The more comprehensive, the better a market analysis will serve an investor.

-Not surprisingly, the best house flipping business plans will detail a company’s financial outlook.
-Financial literacy pertaining to one’s own company can’t be underestimated, and should take priority over almost everything else involved in a house flipping business plan template.
-Be sure to explain not only the model you intend to use, but also any pricing assumptions gleaned from the market analysis.
-Additionally, investors will also want to include where exactly they intend to get their funding from, and how they will secure money for future deals.
-To be safe, consider forecasting for at least three years; that way investors are less likely to receive rude or unwelcome awakenings.
+Not surprisingly, the best strategies will detail a company’s financial outlook.
+Financial literacy about one’s own company can’t be underestimated, and one should prioritize almost everything else involved in a house flipping business plan template.
+Be sure to explain the model you intend to use and any pricing assumptions gleaned from the market analysis.
+Additionally, investors will also want to include where exactly they intend to get their funding from and how they will secure money for future deals.
+To be safe, consider forecasting for at least three years; that way, investors are less likely to receive rude or unwelcome awakenings.

 Creating a business plan for house flipping will require investors to think proactively.
 More importantly, house flipping business plans–even those accommodating new investors–should be written with the intentions of future growth.
 Scaling a business can prove difficult for those companies that aren’t ready for it.
-Therefore, it is best to include a section in your initial house flipping business plan that outlines any growth strategies that may be relevant.
+Therefore, it is best to include a section in your initial rehab strategy that outlines any growth strategies that may be relevant.
 The best time to entertain a growth trajectory is from the onset of one’s career, not in the heat of the moment.
 Those prepared for growth from the beginning will find the transition to be a lot easier.